Aggie01/MechaCar_Statistical_Analysis-/README.md

 ## T-Tests on Suspension Coils

-- All of the means were not equal to the population mean of 1500.
+- All of the **means were not equal to the population mean of 1500.

 - Overall, the average was prety close the population mean, as shown below:

 ![](Deliv%203%20step1.jpg)

-  - However, as mentioned before, lot 3 threw off the mean of the overall lots.
-Lot 1 had the closest mean to the population mean.
+  - However, as mentioned before, lot 3 threw off the mean of the overall lots. **Lot 1 had the closest mean to the population mean**.
 See below:

 ![](Deliv3%20step2%20Lot1.jpg)